H4ssi/mmo-server/README.md

 * a client wants to send a chat message to the room (when the message is sent from the client to the server)
+  * clients shall not include the `id` field when sending messages.
+The id will be filled out by the server.
 * or, a client sends you a message (when the message is sent from the server to the client)
+  * if the chat message was sent from a client, the `id` field will be included
+  * the `id` field can be ommited, e.g. for global server status broadcasts

 Chat messages are supposed to be HTML encoded (Thus clients should handle rendering and special characters like `<`, `>` etc. correctly).
 Client